-Did you know that nearly one in eight U.S. women will get breast cancer in their lifetime?
+Did you know that, according to the CDC, nearly one in eight U.S. women will get breast cancer in their lifetime?
 Unfortunately, that means this disease will most likely touch your circle one way or another through family, friends or co-workers.

 Breast cancer is the second most common kind of cancer among women.
 However, it’s vital to know that millions have survived when the cancer is found early and treated.
 Some risk factors include things such as age, race, family history or dense breasts.
 While these can’t be controlled, certain lifestyle changes can reduce your risk of cancer.

 Ways to reduce your risk of breast cancer

 Making these changes to your lifestyle can help reduce your risk of breast cancer: